fghaas/cephalocon2019-rbdmirror/markdown/journaling.md

 <!-- Note -->
-Now RBD journaling has nothing — zilch, nada, niente — to do with *OSD journaling,* which is an implementation detail of the OSD FileStore implementation~, which is obsolete as of BlueStore.
-RBD journaling is inherently tied to RADOS Block Device (RBD) and RBD only, and is independent of the Ceph cluster’s OSD implementation.~
+Now RBD journaling has nothing — zilch, nada, niente — to do with *OSD journaling,* which is an implementation detail of the OSD FileStore implementation, which is obsolete as of BlueStore.
+RBD journaling is inherently tied to RADOS Block Device (RBD) and RBD only, and is independent of the Ceph cluster’s OSD implementation.

 The purpose of the RBD journal is to